shaglama/HeatLedgerInstallScript/README.md

 Randy Hoggard
 December 29, 2017

-This script will install the latest Heat Ledger node software on an ubuntu machine.It has been minimally tested on Ubuntu 16.04.
+This script will install the latest Heat Ledger node software on an ubuntu machine, get a hallmark for the node, and start forging.
+It has been minimally tested on Ubuntu 16.04.
 It is still in the early stages at this moment and any feedback on compatibility with other version of ubuntu or any problems encountered or any features you think are missing are greatly appreciated.
 If you'd like to contribute to this project, please feel welcome.

 Getting started: